pingcap/docs/tools/tikv-control.md

 ### Modify the RocksDB configuration of TiKV dynamically

-The `modify-tikv-config` command is used to dynamically modify the configuration arguments.
-Currently it only supports dynamically modifying RocksDB related arguments.
+You can use the `modify-tikv-config` command to dynamically modify the configuration arguments.
+Currently, it only supports dynamically modifying RocksDB related arguments.

 - `-m` is used to specify the target RocksDB.
 You can set it to `kvdb` or `raftdb`.
 - `-n` is used to specify the configuration name.